Elevating Diversity & Guiding Employment

 What if I don't get hired for an internship?
 Are there other opportunities?

 Yes!
-In addition to summer internships, Leading EDGE also offers year-round resources such as micro-internships, webinar events, and networking opportunities to all university students.
+In addition to summer internships, Leading EDGE also offers year-round resources such as micro-internships, webinar events, mentor directory, and networking opportunities to all university students.
 So everyone can still learn about the nonprofit sector, even if you’re not hired for a summer internship.

 Are internships paid?